f-klubben/FeerPong/README.md

   - Crazy new ideas: (Again, add more!)
     - Account creation and cross-game score keeping
     - App/webapp integration for game control, account management etc.

+(You are also wellcome to correct any spelling-mistakes you find)